For trustworthy, consumer-friendly regulation . . .

 Accountability

 The people of Alabama deserve open, transparent PSC processes and decision-making.
 Open government ensures accountability, both by the PSC and its regulated utilities.
-But beyond that, truly open government invites collaborative problem-solving.
+But beyond that, fully open government invites collaborative problem-solving.
 It builds public understanding, confidence, and support when change is necessary.
-Above all else, John pledges to insist on PSC openness to the full extent permitted by law.
+John pledges to insist on PSC openness to the full extent permitted by law.
 Target policies:

 -